wiwa1978/blog-hugo-netlify/content/networkprogrammability/2020-03-25-Netmiko_Introduction.md

 Executing commands is really easy.
 All we need to do is pass the command we want to execute to the `send_command` method and capture the output.

-Important note: The ConnectHandler class is identical to the Netmiko class.
-This means that we can also use the ConnectHandler.
-If you would like to do so then couple of things would change:

-- the `net_connect = Netmiko(**device)` would become `net_connect = ConnectHandler(**device)`
-- import the ConnectHandler library. `from netmiko import Netmiko` would become `from netmiko import ConnectHandler`.

-In the below example, we will simply use the Netmiko method.

->Disclaimer: this is not production-grade code obviously.
-One should never store the username and password in the clear, not in the source code itself.
-The examples in the post are merely conceptual and for informational purposes.

 ```python
 from netmiko import Netmiko